 When the ISO performed the high level ranking on this item the improvement to grid reliability was estimated to be moderate with a significant improvement to market efficiency.
-From a feasibility standpoint, the ISO believed that this would have a moderate implementation impact on market participants and a minimal implementation impact on the ISO.
+From a feasibility standpoint, the ISO believed that this would have a moderate implementation impact) on market participants and a minimal implementation impact on the ISO because the new market software is already configured to enable further granularity.
 We also believed that it was desired by a majority of stakeholders.